The Brampton Files

 I left the office with a large green binder that had the details.
 I read the binder in detail, and was impressed by the idea.

 Stokes was true to his word.
 I announced my entry into politics about six months before the election.
 There was a series of interviews that I was well prepped for.
-Old documentaries on seal hunting, vegetarianism and the environmental footprint of meat were re-run on local channels without any mention of my campaign.
+Old documentaries on seal hunting, vegetarianism and environmental footprint of animal farming were re-run on local channels without any mention of my campaign.

 The election was called, and I announced my candidature.
 I hired a small support team.
 I got unsolicited donations from the Vegetarian Society, and various religious organizations that supported vegetarianism.
 My campaign team gratefully accepted the donations, knowing how expensive the campaign would be.